hotosm/drone-tm/docs/decisions/0002-flightplan-upload.md

 👎 Cons

-- High upfront effort — SDK integration is non-trivial (especially DJI).
+- High effort: SDK integration is non-trivial (especially DJI).
 - Using Flutter (for both Android/iOS) may make SDK integration harder, needing [platform channels](https://docs.flutter.dev/platform-integration/platform-channels).
 - The SDK releases for Android / iOS are inconsistent.
 For example DJI last updated its [iOS SDKs](https://github.com/dji-sdk/Mobile-SDK-iOS) 3yrs ago!
   The [Android SDK](https://github.com/dji-sdk/Mobile-SDK-Android-V5) is pretty up to date though.
 - Maintenance cost is high (SDK updates, new device support, mobile developer).
-- Risk of bricking or misflying drones — safety and liability considerations.
+- Risk of bricking or misflying drones: safety and liability considerations if we break them.
 - SDK releases could be pulled at any point.
 DJI appear to be moving things to their cloud offering instead.

 Variants: